South Carolina General Assembly

 Cherokee Indian Nation Special License Plates

 Section 56-3-16110.
 The Department of Motor Vehicles may issue "Cherokee Indian Nation" special license plates to owners of private passenger motor vehicles or motorcycles registered in their names.
 Only members of the Cherokee Indian Nation are eligible to receive a license plate produced pursuant to this section.
 A member of the Cherokee Indian Nation applying for the license plate must produce with the license plate application an official document from the Cherokee Indian Nation verifying membership.
 The requirements for production and distribution of the plate are those set forth in Section 56-3-8100.
+The department may issue this special license plate six months following approval of its design.
 The biennial fee for this plate is the regular registration fee set forth in Article 5, Chapter 3 of this title plus an additional fee of thirty dollars.
 Any portion of the additional thirty-dollar fee not set aside by the Comptroller General to defray costs of production and distribution must be distributed to the to the Museum of the Cherokee in Oconee County.

 SECTION 7.
 Chapter 3, Title 56 of the S.C.
 Code is amended by adding: